97bytes/Muki/documentation/UserGuide_en.md

 <a name="codeGeneration"></a>
 5 - Generating code
 ===================
-The process that generates the code (Java and Objective-C classes) is a program written in Java, that is invoked from the command-line interface or using an Ant script.
+Once the service description is finished, you run the code generation process.
+This is a program written in Java that is invoked from the command-line interface or by using an Ant script.
 In both cases, in addition to the Muki library ([muki-generator-1.0.jar](https://github.com/97bytes/Muki/blob/master/bin-distribution/)), you must add the following libraries to the classpath: **commons-collections-3.2.1.jar**, **commons-lang-2.4.jar**, **velocity-1.6.1.jar**.
 Note that other versions of the libraries might also work.

 Indeed, you must do two invocations of the process: one to generate Java classes and other classes to generate Objective-C.